naman2304/notes/ddia.md

 * IP (Layer 3, Network Layer) is unreliable: delay, drop, duplicate and reorder packets.
 * TCP (Layer 4, Transport Layer) which is built on top of IP, ensures missing packets are transmitted (not drop), duplicates are eliminated, and packets are reassembled into the order in which they are sent (TCP can't do anything about "delay" though).

-**TCP** (Transmission Control Protocol)
-* retransmission of packets, deduplication, ordered (via sequence numbers)
-* flow control and congestion control
-* error checked (via checksums)
-* Properties
-  * **3-way handshake**: used to create a connection b/w two nodes over TCP
-    * process
-      * client sends SYN to server with some random sequence number x
-      * server responds with SYN-ACK with sequence number y and acknowledgement value x+1
-      * client sends ACK with acknowledgement value y+1
-    * sequence number is for ordering of message at server's end
-    * acknowledgement value is for telling the client that they have received message and now expect this ack value to be sent as sequence number by client
-  * **reliable transmission**
-    * after the handshake, we can start sending packets
-    * duplicate ack retransmission (getting ack value, but not what we intended)
-      * sender sends packet with sequence number 99, gets ack value 100 from receiver
-      * sender sends packet with sequence number 100, gets ack value 100 from receiver.
-      * Trouble: should have received 101 but got 100 as ack value.
-Thus we know that sequence number 100 has to be resend
-    * timeout based estimates (**exponential backoff**) (not getting ack value back)
-      * sender will resend packet if it doesn't receive SYN-ACK within some timeout
-      * timeout is based on estimate of round trip time
-      * on expiration double the round trip time
-      * helps protect against DDOS attacks
-  * **flow control**
-    * it is possible to overwhelm the "receiver node"
-    * receiving device specifies how much space it has in bytes to buffer new messages, and sending device can only send that much more until new acknowledgement comes in
-    * if receiving device has no room left, sender waits for some time and then sends a small packet to see how much space is left now
-  * **congestion control**
-    * it is possible to overwhelm "network links"
-    * mitigation:
-      * congestion window keeps track of
-        * max number of packets that can be sent over the network without being acked.
-        * number of packets currently being sent over the network (ones that have not been acknowledged) and limits them.
-      * size of window builds up over time using additive increase multiplicative decrease (AIMD) strategy (window increase in size linearly with successful acks, decrease in size exponentially if network overloaded)
-  * **connection termination**
-    * four way handshake: really just each half of the connection termination independently.
-Cannot terminate both connections at the same time, due to two generals problem.
-FIN from client to sender.
-ACK from sender to client.
-FIN from sender to client.
-ACK from client to sender.

-UDP (User Datagram Protocol) does not perform reliable transmission or flow control or congestion control or retransmission of packets.
-Only does checksum.
-Good for video calls, video games, stock prices.
-Also we can do multicast (send to bunch of nodes using UDP)

 ### Unreliable networks

 Focusing on _shared-nothing systems_ the network is the only way machines communicate.